EXPLAINER: How experts will hunt for COVID origins in China

 Another AP investigation found WHO officials privately complained that China had dragged its feet on sharing critical information about the outbreak, including the new virus’s genetic sequence, even as the U.N. health agency publicly praised China for what it called a speedy response.

 China, stung by complaints it allowed the disease to spread, has suggested the virus could have come from abroad.
-A government spokesperson has said the origins hunt will require work beyond China’s borders, including in bat habitats in neighboring Southeast Asia.
+A government spokesperson has said the origins hunt will require work beyond China’s borders, including in bat habitats in Southeast Asian nations.
 An expert on the WHO team has suggested the same thing, and this is a possibility researchers are exploring.

 WHEN WILL WE KNOW THE ANSWERS?

 The search for the origins of COVID-19 is likely to take years.
 It took more than a decade to find the origins of SARS, and the origins of Ebola, first identified in the 1970s, remain elusive.
-But knowing where the virus came from could help prevent future outbreaks of viruses from wild animals.
+But knowing where the virus came from could help prevent future outbreaks of viruses that cross to people from wild animals.